SCC-IIITDM/Encryption-Decryption-25/README.md

 ## ⭐ Bonus Points

-* Add a **reverse module** that undoes all three stages and restores the original input
+* Add a **reverse module** that undoes all three stages and restores the original input.
-* Use parameterized buffer sizes for clock frequency flexibility
+* Use parameterized buffer sizes for clock frequency flexibility.
-* Implement a visual trace of your FSM transitions

 ---